wtchen/datatools-ui/docs/user/otp-deployment.md

 6. From the AWS Target Groups view (EC2 > Left Pane > Load Balancing > Target Groups), select the target group of the load balancer to use, and look at values under the Description tab.
 7. In DataTools **Target Group ARN (load balancer)**, enter the ARN value of the group selected above.
 8. Enter a valid value **Key File Name** (copy value from another deployment server).
+9. Proceed to save the deployment server.

+The new load balancer will appear in the list of deployment servers in the Data Tools project page.

-### Create a CNAME for the load balancer
+### Create a CNAME (i.e. subdomain) for the load balancer

-To be completed

-## CNAMES and other settings

-## Executing the deployment

-To be completed.
+1. Select AWS Console > Networking & Content Delivery > Route 53 > Hosted Zones.
+2. Select ibi-transit.com.
+3. Select Create Record Set.
+Fill in the name, and set the type to be a CNAME.
+4. In the value field, paste the DNS name of the load balancer instance above.
+5. Click Create.